Asian thrush

 The Asian thrushes are medium-sized mostly insectivorous or omnivorous birds in the genus Zoothera of the thrush family, Turdidae.

-The genus name Zoothera comes from the Ancient Greek zoon, "animal" and theras, "hunter".
+Taxonomy

+The genus Zoothera was introduced in 1832 by the Irish zoologist Nicholas Vigors to accommodate a newly described species, Zoothera monticol, the long-billed thrush, which therefore becomes the type species.
+The genus name combines the Ancient Greek zōon meaning "animal" with -thēra meaning "hunter".

 Two New World species traditionally regarded as Zoothera (varied thrush and Aztec thrush) actually belong elsewhere in the thrush family.
 A group containing Siberian thrush and the African species is not closely related to the other Zoothera and are now assigned to the genus Geokichla.